 1. Caviar and champagne

 What else would you expect in France than pure style, like starting the festivities with caviar and champagne.
-Caviar, (fish eggs) is traditionally served on blinis (small buckwheat pancakes), or with a dollop of sour cream, whilst champagne is enjoyed by itself or with a bit of crème de cassis (blackcurrant liquor) to make a kir royal.
+Caviar (fish eggs) is traditionally served on blinis (small buckwheat pancakes), or with a dollop of sour cream, whilst champagne is enjoyed by itself or with a bit of crème de cassis (blackcurrant liquor) to make a kir royal.

 2. Foie gras terrine

-A famous French dish, Foie gras is very popular at Christmas.
+A famous French dish, foie gras is very popular at Christmas.
 It is eaten spread on different kinds of toasts, such as brioche bread or pain d’épice (gingerbread), and it is common to add fig jam or onion confit to this as well.

 French countryside is one of the best places to grow truffles and they feature in many fine French chef’s creations.
 At Christmas they are also present, and people enjoy black melanosporum truffle, truffled dill cream, specialty cheese with black truffle and other variations of the delicacy.

-Various types of fish and seafood are eaten in the French Christmas feast including but not limited to monkfish, turbot, sole, bass, smoked salmon, scallops and chilled oysters.
+Various types of fish and seafood are eaten during the French Christmas feast including but not limited to monkfish, turbot, sole, bass, smoked salmon, scallops and chilled oysters.
 Monkfish blanquette with morels is often eaten and salmon is usually served blini style, while scallops are served still in their shells, briefly fried and dressed with a sauce or as scallop tartare.
 An increasingly popular scallop dish is scallops with an orange cream sauce accompanied by braised endives with honey.
 Oysters are served in the classic way, on ice on a large tray with a lemon wedge or a mignonette sauce made with red wine vinegar, chopped shallots and black pepper.

-The meal will feature at least one sort of meat, usually capon or turkey, or some sort of type of wild game.
+The meal will feature at least one sort of meat, usually capon or turkey, or some sort of type of wild fowl.
 A classic dish which also has variations eaten in other countries at Christmas, the capon or turkey is braised in the oven with chestnut stuffing and sides such as chestnuts, green beans wrapped with bacon and truffle mashed potatoes are added.
 Popular choices for wild game are venison, wild boar or pheasant marinated in red wine or served with a sauce such as wine or cranberry.
 This is a special Christmas treat, as wild game is not often eaten outside of the holiday season.

 Obviously there is cheese, this is France after all!
 A cheese platter made up of plenty of different cheese varieties is always present, arranged beautifully and served with a variety of breads.
 There are also special Christmas variations of cheeses, such as truffle camembert.